Silent-Watcher/silent-watcher/README.md

 * 🤝  I'm open to collaborating on open source projects
 * ⚡  The Rumbling Survivor

-<p align="center">🐱‍👤  Programming, like the Uchiha Sharingan, unveils hidden insights, allowing you to see beyond the surface and innovate.</p>
+<p align="center"> 🥷 Programming, like the Uchiha Sharingan, unveils hidden insights, allowing you to see beyond the surface and innovate.</p>

 <p align="center">
       <a href="https://ali-nazari.netlify.app/" rel="nofollow">